-Despite the focus on our increased technical knowledge and the emphasis upon good process, financial advisers continually find themselves being called upon to “sell”.
+Sales Technique…the very phrase sends shudders down the spines of professionals today it seems.
+Despite the focus on our increased technical knowledge and the emphasis upon good process, financial advisers actually have to “sell”.

-A large problem for many newer advisers is that nobody is teaching them how to sell.
-And being able to sell is critical to being able to open clients minds.
+A large problem for many newer advisers is that nobody is teaching them effective sales technique anymore, and surprisingly advisers are finding it harder to engage prospective new clients.
+Perhaps the link is that being able to sell is critical to being able to open clients minds.

-That was highlighted for me this week when helping a younger adviser out.
-We had an interview where a client was being presented with a complex risk management recommendation that had a serious premium attached.
+I worked a case with a relatively inexperienced adviser recently and we had an interview where a client was being presented with a complex risk management recommendation that had a serious premium attached.
 The clients initial response to the plan was to question price.
 An awkward silence appeared imminent as the other adviser took what seemed (to me) to be an age to respond, so I intervened.

 “Can I just say that we understand that any price is a wrong price…in fact, this is probably one of the biggest grudge purchases you’ll ever make.
 We know you are hoping that you’re wasting all of your money here, and that none of it ever works”